IPCS INCHEM Home

 Dust explosion possible if in powder or granular form, mixed with air.

-May explosively decompose on shock, friction, or concussion.
-The substance may spontaneously ignite on contact with air.
+May decompose explosively on shock, friction or concussion.
+The substance may ignite spontaneously on contact with air.
 On combustion, forms hydrogen sulfide and sulfur oxides.
-The substance decomposes on contact with acids producing highly toxic and flammable hydrogen sulfide (ICSC # 0165).
-The solution in water is a strong base, it reacts violently with acid and is corrosive.
-Reacts with oxidants producing sulfur dioxide.
+Decomposes on contact with acids.
+This produces highly toxic and flammable hydrogen sulfide (see ICSC 0165).
+The solution in water is a strong base.
+It reacts violently with acid and is corrosive.
+Reacts with oxidants.
+This produces sulfur dioxide.

 Melting point: 840°C